 It took some time for Greyhound racing to catch on — the first track in America was opened in Emeryville, CA in 1919.
 This track was a flop, but Smith believed there was something to his mechanical lure and went to Florida.
 Greyhound racing took off in the Sunshine state.

-In Greyhound racing and coursing there is not a written standard that breeders breed to.
+In Greyhound racing and course there is not a written standard that breeders breed to.
 There are also no titles that can be acquired by owners but sweepstakes races and national cups putting the fastest Greyhounds in the country against one another.
-Performance is key in breeding racing Greyhounds.
+Performance is key in breeding and training racing Greyhounds.

 I should mention that Kennel Clubs do have a written standard for their Greyhounds.
 These Greyhounds look and perform much differently than the racing and coursing Greyhound.
 Therefore, breeding Greyhounds can follow different tracks depending on the breeder’s preferences.